renner/renner.github.io-src/content/clouds.md

 apiKey: "5cc30587d3f7155b883ad7fd4cc3c0eb"
 ---

-This is a gallery of some of my favorite pictures of clouds and skies.
+This album is featuring some of my favorite photos of clouds and skies.